-The Department Criminal Justice and Criminology emphasizes a multidisciplinary approach to understanding deviant behavior and crime, the nature of law and social control, the organization and management of criminal justice agencies, and the use of research and evaluation for planned change in criminal justice.
+The WSU Department of Criminal Justice and Criminology emphasizes a multidsciplinary approach to understanding deviant behavior and crime, the nature of law and social control, the organization and management of criminal justice agencies, and the use of research and evaluation for planned change in criminal justice.
 Criminal Justice is an interdisciplinary field that includes material from sociology, political science, and psychology.

 Established in 1941 as the Department of Police Science and Administration, the WSU Department of Criminal Justice and Criminology is among the oldest in the country.
 It is ranked in the top twenty criminal justice programs nationally.
-Degrees in Criminal Justice are offered at two of WSU's four physical campuses: WSU Spokane (MA, PhD [in collaboration with the Pullman campus]), and WSU Pullman (BA, MA, PhD).
-A BA and an MA in Criminal Justice may now also be obtained online through WSU's Global Campus!
+Degrees in Criminal Justice are offered at the Pullman and Spokane campuses as well as online through the WSU Global Campus.